johnangusgillis/WF101/lesson1.md

 __Numbers__ are exactly what you think they are.
 You can do math(s) with them.

-Numbers are truthy, expect for 0.
+Numbers are truthy, except for 0.
 0 is falsey.

 ```js
 // This is just a number.